 Ivanti Voice uses a SQL Server database for storing information such as statistical values and interaction data.
-Ivanti Voice supports all editions of SQL Server 2005 or later.
-As indicated in the system requirements (refer to "Preparation" on page 14), MS SQL Server 2008 is recommended.
+Ivanti Voice supports MS SQL Server 2014 and MS SQL Server 2016.
+As indicated in the system requirements (refer to "Preparation" on page 15), MS SQL Server 2014 is recommended.